 So you can save a park, just by visiting it.

 How to Decide Which Pass to Buy If You Want to Visit CA State Parks & Beaches in Orange County

-Always consult the CSPF or official CA State Parks site for the final word on pricing.
+Always consult the official California State Parks site for the final word on pricing.

 Remember!
 Many of us who live in Southern California go to the same state beaches multiple times.
 During summer, state beaches are staffed with lifeguards and have access to restrooms, showers, and picnic areas.